 A model is a representation of an object, system, or process.
 For example, a road map is a representation of an actual system of roads on the ground.
 Models are very useful in science.
 They provide a way to investigate things that are too small, large, complex, or distant to investigate directly.
 To be useful, a model must closely represent the real thing in important ways, but it must be simpler and easier to understand than the real thing.

-What might be examples of things that would be modeled in physical science because they are difficult to investigate directly?
+Q: What might be examples of things that would be modeled in physical science because they are difficult to investigate directly?

-Examples include extremely small things such as atoms, very distant objects such as stars, and complex systems such as the electric grid that carries electricity throughout the country.
+A: Examples include extremely small things such as atoms, very distant objects such as stars, and complex systems such as the electric grid that carries electricity throughout the country.

-What are ways that these things might be modeled?
+Q: What are ways that these things might be modeled?